 My 16-year-old son is an open-minded person who sees people for what they do, not what they look like.
 I’m proud of his acceptance of people who are different than him.
-The other day he said that he feels hated because he is a white male.
+He’s politically savvy and we’ve had many discussions about the election.
+Out of the blue the other day he said that he feels hated because he is a white male.
 He doesn’t want to be defensive but it’s hard to know what to tell him when so many seem to be against the demographic that he fits into.
 I’m sure he’s not alone in feeling this way.
 Any thoughts?

-Your son, like anyone, has the right to his experiences and his feelings about those experiences.
+What does this mean for your son?
+As the mother of two white boys myself, this is something I think about as well.
+Your son, like my boys, has the right to his experiences and his feelings about those experiences — just like everyone else has the right to theirs.
 And I’m sure it’s annoying for him to experience people making negative assumptions about him because he is a white male.
 But it’s also time for him to grow up.
+For example, black women put up with people’s negative assumptions about them on a regular basis.

-People who are in the minority of anything often experience negative assumptions and judgments about them.
-It can be exhausting for people of minority groups to choose which battles to fight and how to fight them.
-Choosing battles is part of their lived experience.
-So it’s good for your son to be uncomfortable and experience this for himself.
+It’s exhausting choosing which battles to fight and how to fight them — without being stereotyped as an “angry black woman.”
+It’s part of their lived experience.
+So it’s good for your son to be uncomfortable.
 It’s good for him to feel what it’s like for people to make assumptions about him that he thinks are unfair and inaccurate.
 It’s good for him to feel what it’s like to be labeled.
 Then he can take those experiences, learn from them, and use them to increase his own understanding of the people who live around him.